amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 <br/> <br/>
 Beware that not all changes are safe to make, and the Amplify CLI may overwrite edits you make in some CloudFormation templates.
 All of the changes we make in this workshop will persist and won't get overwritten by Amplify because we're not issuing any commands to re-configure or remove any of the resources we're editing, but it's good to remember that this sort of thing _can_ happen if you attempt to use the CLI to re-configure a resource you've already generated with Amplify.
 {{% /notice %}}

+3. **From the photoalbums directory, run:** `amplify push` to update our storage configuration.

+4. Wait for the update to complete.
+This step usually only takes a minute or two.

+### Try uploading another photo

+With these changes completed, we should be able to upload a photo and see our Photo Processor function execute automatically.
+Try uploading a photo to an album, wait a moment, then refresh the page to see if the album renders the newly uploaded photo.
+If you see a photo, it means that our Photo Processor function was automatically triggered by the upload, it created a thumbnail, and it added all of the photo information to the DynamoDB table that our AppSync API reads from for resolving Photos.

+Refreshing the album view in order to see new photos isn’t a great user experience, but this workshop has a lot of material already and there’s still more to cover in the next section, too.
+In short, one way to handle this with another AppSync subscription would be to have our photo processor Lambda function trigger a mutation on our AppSync API, and to have the AlbumDetailsLoader component subscribe to that mutation.
+However, because we’re using Amazon Cognito User Pool authentication for our AppSync API, the only way to have our Lambda function trigger such a mutation would be to create a sort of ‘system’ user (through the normal user sign up and confirmation process), store that user’s credentials securely (perhaps in AWS Secrets Manager), and authenticate to our AppSync API as that user inside our Lambda in order to trigger the mutation.
+For simplicity's sake, we'll stick to just refreshing the album view for this workshop.